bmndc/nokia-leo/README.md

 _Looking for the guide to root the 6300 4G?
 This section has now been moved to [ROOT: Patching the boot partition (non-US only)]._

+## Source code

+Source code for B2G, the Linux 4.9 kernel and some libraries licenced under GNU GPLv2, which HMD [publicly released] for the 6300 4G and 8000 4G, is available in the [`leo-v20` branch] and [`sparkler-v20` branch] of this repository.
+Note that the source files do not include proprietary code from some third-party vendors (notably Gaia apps by the KaiOS team), and thus [cannot be used to directly compile KaiOS].

 ## External links

 - [Nokia 6300 4G product page] on Nokia Mobile's website